9 minutes read ·

 Credit Cards

-First Utah Bank does not appear to offer personal credit cards, or at least it does not seem to promote them as part of its public personal banking lineup.
+First Utah Bank does not appear to prominently offer personal credit cards as part of its public personal banking lineup.
 Its consumer-facing pages place more emphasis on checking accounts, savings accounts, debit cards, online banking, mobile banking, and other everyday banking services.
-By contrast, the bank does clearly highlight business credit cards within its business banking section.
-That suggests credit cards are more of a business banking product at First Utah Bank than a consumer banking focus.
+Even so, the bank does clearly offer business credit cards within its business banking section, suggesting that credit cards are more visible as a business banking product than a consumer banking focus.

 Loans